alexcom/CV/cv.md

 ## FAQ

-**Do you have "ФОП"?**
+**Are you registered as an independent contractor (PE/ФОП)?**
 \
-Yes, 3rd group.
+Yes, ФОП 3rd group.

-**What's you English level?**
+**What is you English proficiency level?**
 \
-Upper intermediate.
-Both written and spoken.
-Interviews, communication with customer, writing documentation, etc.
+Upper Intermediate.
+Proficient in both written and spoken English.
+Experienced in conducting interviews, communicating with clients, and technical writing.

-**What's your location?**
+**What is your location?**
 \
 Kremenchuk.

 **Do you have stable electricity and Internet during the war?**
 \
 No, no one does.
+I do have backup power and fiber optic internet.
+But both my and internet provider's power backup will be depleted in case of long and complete blackout.

-**What's your transition period?**
+**What is your notice period?**
 \
 2-6 weeks depending on agreement with current customer.

-**Why are you open for job offers?**
+**Are you actively seeking new opportunities?**
 \
-I not necessarily am.
-I might do interviews for practice.
-It depends on situation.
+I am not actively searching, but I am open to discussing compelling opportunities.
+I also value interview practice to keep my skills sharp.